MicrosoftDocs/power-platform/power-platform/admin/wp-security-cds.md

 > [!div class="mx-imgBorder"]
 > ![Hierarchical data access structure example](media/example-business-unit.png "Hierarchical data access structure example")

-#### To enable this Matrix data access structure (preview):
+#### To enable this Matrix data access structure:

-> [!NOTE]
-> **Record ownership across business units** is a preview feature and is being rolled out over time.

 1. Sign in to the Power Platform admin center, as an admin (Dynamics 365 admin, Global admin, or Microsoft Power Platform admin).
 2. Select the **Environments** tab, and then choose the environment that you want to enable this feature for.
 3. Select **Settings** > **Product** > **Features**.
 4. Turn **On** the **Record ownership across business units** switch.

 Once this feature switch is turned on, you can select Business unit when you [assign a security role to a user](assign-security-roles.md).
 This allows you to assign security role from different business units to a user.
 The user also requires a security role from the business unit that the user is assigned to with [user settings privileges](assign-security-roles.md#user-settings-privileges-for-record-ownership-across-business-units) to run model-driven apps.
 You can refer to the [Basic User](database-security.md#predefined-security-roles) security role to find how these user settings privileges are enabled.

+You can assign a user as record owner in any business unit without the need to assign a security role in the record's owning business unit as long as the user has a security role that has Read privilege to the record table - see [Record Ownership in Modernized Business Units](wp-security-cds.md#Record Ownership in Modernized Business Units)

 > [!NOTE]
 > This feature switch is stored in the **EnableOwnershipAcrossBusinessUnits** [environment database settings](environment-database-settings.md) and can also be set using the [OrgDBOrgSettings tool for Microsoft Dynamics CRM](